curl/curl/docs/libcurl/opts/CURLOPT_RTSP_SERVER_CSEQ.md

 # DESCRIPTION

-Pass a long to set the CSEQ number to expect for the next RTSP Server->Client request. **NOTE**: this feature (listening for Server requests) is unimplemented.
+Pass a long to set the CSEQ number to expect for the next RTSP Server to Client request. **NOTE**: this feature (listening for Server requests) is unimplemented.

 # DEFAULT